shohamlab/usnm2p/README.md

 ### Installation

-- Download and install the suite2p functional segmentation pipeline in a new conda environment, following the instructions at https://suite2p.readthedocs.io/en/latest/installation.html.
+- Create a new anaconda environment called `usnm2p`: `conda create -n usnm2p python=3.8`
+- Activate this anaconda environment: `conda activate usnm2p`
-- Clone this repository and open a terminal at its root directory.
+- Clone this repository: `git clone https://github.com/shohamlab/usnm2p.git`
+- Move inside the repository: `cd usnm2p`
-- While in the suite2p conda environment, install remaining package dependencies: `pip install -r requirements.txt`
+- Install the package dependencies: `pip install -r requirements.txt`
 - Create a user configuration file called `config.py`, and define in a variable called `dataroot` indicating the path to the root directory for the raw data to be analyzed.
 - Save the configuration file in the repository top folder.
 You're all set!

 ### Usage

+Always start by activating the `usnm2p` anaconda environment: `conda activate usnm2p`

 To run the analysis pipeline of a single mouse region interactively:
 - start Jupyter Lab: `jupyter lab`